Alternative to Court – The American Arbitration Association

 The next step is to select or appoint an arbitrator.
 The American Arbitration Association maintains lists of individuals qualified to serve as arbitrators, and the case administrator selects those having qualifications suited to the particular type of case.
 In some cases, a list of qualified individuals is provided to the parties, and an arbitrator is selected by the administrator according to the mutual desires of the parties.
 In others, including those where parties cannot agree, an arbitrator is appointed.

 The case administrator also arranges a hearing date and location convenient to the parties, legal counsel and arbitrator, with input from the parties.
-At the hearing, testimony and documents are submitted to the arbitrator and witnesses are questioned and cross-examined.

 Perhaps the most important benefit provided by the American Arbitration Association is the finality which accompanies a decision.
 The arbitrator’s decision is final, binding and legally enforceable.
 The civil court system will not second guess the arbitrator’s decision, since the parties have agreed to the binding nature of the decision.
 There are some limited circumstances where parties agree any decision will be strictly advisory in nature.